 An incomplete status may be considered for students who, because of illness or circumstances beyond their control, are unable to complete their course work within the term of the program.
 An incomplete is approved only if the student has completed at least 80 percent of the program in good academic and administrative standing and has provided acceptable evidence to the Program Director that the student is unable to continue the coursework.
 In this context, the program includes the didactic, laboratory, clinical, and field internship components.
-Incomplete status is not considered for circumstances such as desiring time away from the program to attend another training academy (fire, law enforcement, EMS, or other), a new hire orientation for any employment, seasonal firefighting, or any other situation related to change in employment.
+Incomplete status is not considered for circumstances such as desiring time away from the program to attend another training academy (fire, law enforcement, EMS, or other), a new hire orientation for any employment.
 When an incomplete status is granted, failure to return to the Program on or before the specified date on the incomplete request approval form will lead to dismissal from the program.
+Military deployments are eligible for an incomplete status.